jonasmigas/restapi/app/README.md

 ### Note
 It will take a little bit, after starting docker, to be fully connected to start using the api.
 I would say, 1 minute approx...
+When message "ready to handle connections" appears, then the api is ready to run